KrailOrg/krail/docs/tutorial-i18n-components-validation.md

 The class simply extends ```BeanFieldGroupBase``` , with the required entity type as a generic parameter - in this case, ```Person```.
 Like its Vaadin counterpart, ```BeanFieldGroupBase``` does not concern itself with the presentation of data, or the layout of that presentation.
 That is the part we must provide.

-You will recognise the fields and captions from the earlier part of this Tutorial section - they are just Vaadin components with **@Caption** annotations.
+You will recognise the fields and captions from the earlier part of this Tutorial section - they are just Vaadin components with **@TutorialCaption** annotations.
 However, it should be noted that the names of the components must match the field names of the entity to enable automatic transfer of data between the presentation layer and data model.

 The constructor simply extends ```BeanFieldGroupBase``` and your IDE will probably auto-complete the necessary parameters.
 Don't forget the **@Inject** annotation though.